-Sandy Sandover is in many ways an ideal employee.
-A company accountant, he is fastidious in keeping his expenses low always taking the train instead of flying to meetings and staying at the YMCA instead of a hotel.
+"Sandy" Sandover is in many ways an ideal employee.
+A company accountant, he is fastidious in keeping his expenses low, always taking the train instead of flying to meetings and staying at the YMCA instead of a hotel.
 He's described as being probably the only senior employee who has never taken a personal trip at company expense.
-What no one realizes is that he has been embezzling money from the company so expertly that no one has ever noticed and the company books has passed all audits.
-He's hoping to run off with secretary Lita Krail leaving behind his wife Beth, who happens to be a close personal friend of Perry Mason.
-When Krail is found dead, Sandy admits to beating her with a large ashtray but the autopsy suggests she was probably already dead when he did it.
-When Beth Sandover is charged with murder, Perry defends her.
+What no one realizes is that he has been embezzling money from the company so expertly that no one has ever noticed the missing $201,000, and the company books have passed all audits.
+He's hoping to run off with secretary Lita Krail, leaving behind his wife Beth, who happens to be a close personal friend of Perry Mason.
+When his embezzlement is nearly exposed by Krail trying to blame him for not depositing $45,000, he becomes irate.
+When Krail is found dead, Sandy admits to beating her with a large ashtray, but the autopsy suggests she was probably already dead when he did it as she was shot.
+When Beth Sandover fingerprints are found on the gun, she is ...
 Written by

 18 October 1962 (USA)

 Did You Know?

 The embezzled $201,000 would be equivalent to $1,600,000 in 2016 after adjusting for inflation.
 See more